Jeff Horn: Horn vs Tszyu

-On 26 August, 2020, Horn faced one of Australia's best up-and-coming fighters Tim Tszyu.
+On 26 August 2020, Horn faced one of Australia's best up-and-coming fighters Tim Tszyu.
 Tszyu was ranked #5 by the WBO at super welterweight.
 Tszyu dropped Horn twice, once in the third and once in the sixth round, and continued to dominate Horn until the end of the eighth round, when Horn's corner decided not to continue the fight.

+Retirement

+On 2 July 2023, Horn announced his retirement, so he could undertake his role as an ambassador for an anti-bullying foundation.
+He stated that he had passed up offers of $1 million to return to the ring after his August 2020 loss to Tim Tyszu.

 Personal life

 Horn lives in Brisbane and his father, Jeff Horn Sr., is a builder.
 Horn's mother, Liza Dykstra, works for the Saint Vincent de Paul Society.
 His grandfather, Ray Horn, fought in exhibition boxing matches in the Queensland outback during the 1930s.
 His second cousin is Graham Quirk, the former Lord Mayor of Brisbane.

 Horn holds a Bachelor of Education degree from Griffith University and formerly worked as a physical education teacher for Pallara State School in Brisbane.

-His daughter, Isabelle Kate Horn, was born on 30 December 2017.
+His daughter was born in 2017.

 In his youth, Horn had been a victim of bullying and cited this as the reason he started boxing, initially as a means to defend himself.

+He is an ambassador for an Australian anti-bullying foundation, speaking at schools about conflict management.